cloudera-labs/hms-mirror/README.md

 If either or both clusters are Kerberized, please review the detailed configuration guidance [here](#running-against-a-legacy-non-cdp-kerberized-hiveserver2) and [here](#kerberized-connections).

 `hms-mirror` is designed to RUN from the *RIGHT* cluster.
 The *RIGHT* cluster is usually the newer cluster version.
-Regardless, under certain scenario's, `hms-mirror` will use an HDFS client to check directories and move small amounts of data (AVRO schema files).  `hms-mirror` will depend on the configuration of the node it's running on to locate the 'hcfs filesystem'.
+Regardless, under specific scenario's, `hms-mirror` will use an HDFS client to check directories and move small amounts of data (AVRO schema files).  `hms-mirror` will depend on the configuration the node it's running on to locate the 'hcfs filesystem'.
 This means that the `/etc/hadoop/conf` directory should contain all the environments settings to successfully connect to `hcfs`.

+Under certain conditions, you may need to run `hms-mirror` from the *LEFT* cluster when visibility is directional LEFT->RIGHT, as is usually the case when the LEFT cluster is *on-prem* and the RIGHT cluster is hosted (AWS, Azure, Google).'

 ### General Guidance

 - Run `hms-mirror` from the RIGHT cluster on an Edge Node.
 > `hms-mirror` is built (default setting) with CDP libraries and will connect natively using those libraries.
 The edge node should have the hdfs client installed and configured for that cluster.
-The application will use this connections for some migration strategies.
+The application will use this connection for some migration strategies.
 - If running from the LEFT cluster, note that the `-ro/--read-only` feature examines HDFS on the RIGHT cluster.
 The HDFS client on the LEFT cluster may not support this access.
-- Connecting to HS2 through KNOX (in both clusters, if possible) reduces complexities of the connection by removing Kerberos from the picture.
+- Connecting to HS2 through KNOX (in both clusters, if possible) reduces the complexities of the connection by removing Kerberos from the picture.
-- The libraries will only support a kerberos connection to a 'single' version of hadoop at a time.
+- The libraries will only support a Kerberos connection to a 'single' version of Hadoop at a time.
 This is relevant for 'Kerberized' connections to Hive Server 2.
 The default libraries will support a kerberized connection to a CDP clusters HS2 and HDFS.
 If the LEFT (source) cluster is Kerberized, including HS2, you will need to make some adjustments.
   - The LEFT clusters HS2 needs to support any auth mechanism BUT Kerberos.
   - Use an Ambari Group to setup an independent HS2 instance for this exercise or use KNOX.

 ## Optimizations

-Moving metadata and data between two clusters is a pretty straight forward process, but depends entirely on the proper configurations in each cluster.
-Listed here are a few tips on some important configurations.
+Moving metadata and data between two clusters is a pretty straightforward process but depends entirely on the proper configurations in each cluster.
+Listed here are a few tips on some crucial configurations.

 NOTE: HMS-Mirror only moves data with the [SQL](#sql) and [EXPORT_IMPORT](#export-import) data strategies.
-All other strategies either use the data as is ([LINKED](#linked) or [COMMON](#common)) or depend on the data being moved by something like `distcp`.
+All other strategies either use the data as-is ([LINKED](#linked) or [COMMON](#common)) or depend on the data being moved by something like `distcp`.

 ### Make Backups before running `hms-mirror`

 Take snapshots of areas you'll touch:
 - The HMS database on the LEFT and RIGHT clusters
-- A snapshot of the HDFS directories on BOTH the LEFT and RIGHT clusters that will be used/touched.
+- A snapshot of the HDFS directories on BOTH the LEFT and RIGHT clusters will be used/touched.
   > NOTE: If you are testing and "DROPPING" dbs, Snapshots of those data directories could protect you from accidental deletions if you don't manage purge options correctly.
 Don't skip this...
   > A snapshot of the db directory on HDFS will prevent `DROP DATABASE x CASCADE` from removing the DB directory (observed in CDP 7.1.4+ as tested, check your version) and all sub-directories even though tables were NOT configured with `purge` options.

 ### Isolate Migration Activities

 The migration of schemas can put a heavy load on HS2 and the HMS server it's using.
 That impact can manifest itself as 'pauses' for other clients trying to run queries.
-Long schema/discovery operations have a 'blocking' tendency in HS2.
+Extended schema/discovery operations have a 'blocking' tendency in HS2.

-To prevent normal user operational impact, I suggest establishing an isolated HMS and HS2 environment for the migration process.
+To prevent average user operational impact, I suggest establishing an isolated HMS and HS2 environment for the migration process.
 ![Isolate Migration Service Endpoints](./images/isolation.png)

 ### Speed up CREATE/ALTER Table Statements - with existing data